anzwdev/al-code-outline/README.md

 ## Contributors

+- rvanbekkum:
-- rvanbekkum: "New Page Extension" and "New Table Extension" options in AL Object Browser
+  * "New Page Extension" and "New Table Extension" options in AL Object Browser
+  * Ability to save generated objects in files inside project folder

 ## Inspiration